Tuesday, 29 August 2023

 Gateway for India (left), Mutton Chap Masala, Olympyia(right)

-Under this Colourful Umbrella of Hope, they soon realise that this path to success in contemporary society involves professional hustling, cutthroat competition and ruthless efficiency – moving them further away from calm and humanity.
-So, they come to the Marine drive to look far into the ocean in contemplation and hope, perhaps of another land, where quintessential needs are met more easily and where they can find time to love and be loved as humans again….
+Under this Colourful Umbrella of Hope, they soon realise that the path to such success in contemporary society involves professional hustling, cutthroat competition and ruthless efficiency – moving them further away from the calm of humanity.

 Lovers at Bay, Marine Drive